All3xJ/Hibernet/README.md

 To use it you have to use python3 and you also need 3 extra modules.

 To install if you are running linux or mac, type:
-<pre>pip3 install pysocks bs4 scapy-python3</pre>
+<pre>pip3 install pysocks</pre>

 If you are under winzoz, type:
-<pre>py -m pip install pysocks bs4</pre>
+<pre>py -m pip install pysocks</pre>

 <h2>Proxy generator</h2>
-If you want more proxies for your attacks, you can use HiberProxy, it can downloads up to 30K proxies!
+If you want more proxies for your attacks, you can use HiberProxy or HiberSOCKS!

-You can found it here: https://github.com/All3xJ/HiberProxy
+You can found it here: https://github.com/All3xJ/HiberProxy and here: https://github.com/All3xJ/HiberSOCKS
 <h2>Usage</h2>
 Just type on a terminal:
-<pre>python3 HibernetV2.x</pre>
+<pre>python3 HibernetV3.x</pre>

 Or double click on the program in winzoz.